-Developers now rely on a host of additional tools to help make their apps tremendously successful.
-Whether they’re reusing previous ideas or coming up with their own.
+Developers now rely on a host of additional tools to help make their apps tremendously successful, whether they’re reusing previous ideas or coming up with their own.

 Many businesses employ online marketing to direct public attention to their app.
 Marketing campaigns can be an effective means of attracting new users to the app.
 For a developer, it’s critical to keep track of such campaigns and figure out what works best for marketing the app.
 As an app developer, you can use a variety of techniques to track which campaigns result in which installs.
 The majority of ad networks give APIs for tracking app install and launches via advertising.
 This tracking is enabled by a simple code snippet introduced to the program.
 It’s usually just a matter of creating an app key and copying a little piece of code for the platform in question.
 Third-party solutions are also available to track advertising from numerous sources.

-In most cases, apps function by establishing a link with campaign information embedded in the URL.
-Which is subsequently used in the ad.
+In most cases, apps function by establishing a link with campaign information embedded in the URL which is subsequently used in the ad.
 A third-party solution has the advantage of being able to combine data from multiple campaigns and advertising partners/paths.
-These techniques can also generate links for indirect marketing.
-And that includes referrals from current customers.
+These techniques can also generate links for indirect marketing and that includes referrals from current customers.

 After the app has been marketed and is available globally, you need to answer several questions regarding the performance.
 Some questions include: How many people are using it?
 How to get more people to use it?
-Whether there is a conversion rate between users and sales.
+Is there a conversion rate between users and sales?
 What do users do with the app?
 Which features do they use or ignore?
 What is the app’s real-world performance?
-And which of the proposed modifications has the best chance of succeeding in the actual world?
+Which of the proposed modifications has the best chance of succeeding in the actual world?
 Several tools currently exist that allow the app to generate events as the user moves about and interacts with it.
 For example, transitions between screens, button presses, list selections, and other user actions.
 They can trigger events which are then sent to the analytics provider’s servers.
 These tools are not difficult to use.

 When combined with information on the user’s device, network, and location, this data can help isolate performance issues in a mobile app in the real world.
 This type of analysis can be used to detect a screen that underperforms on a specific version of iOS, a web call that needs to be improved, and other performance issues that cost a company consumers and cash.